wicnmys/mate-security-hw/DEVELOPMENT.md

 5. Final polish and submission

 **Quality Assurance & Improvements:**
-- [ ] Consider caching mechanisms for better performance
+- [x] ~~Consider caching mechanisms for better performance~~ ✅ **DONE**: Enabled Anthropic prompt caching across all agents
+  - Caches system instructions and tool definitions (90% cost reduction on cached tokens)
+  - Estimated savings: $0.30-0.50 per experiment run
+  - 1-hour TTL suitable for experiment sessions
 - [ ] QA homework one by one with help of Claude - check all optional requirements
 - [ ] Semantic agent and keyword agent are nearly identical - change them to be configurable?
 - [ ] Look at token usage in more detail: Maybe make token usage part of base agent?